zygmuntw/IoBot/README.md

 IoBot Sketch is a program for Arduino IDE.

-There are different versions for different microcontrollers.
+There are different versions of sketch for different microcontrollers.

 It allow the microcontroller to listen for LAPP messages (http://shop.ciseco.co.uk/llap/) from IoBot App on Serial and UDP port: 8888.
 Depending on received message it moves robot's arms, head and body or blink a led.